 You jot it down on a yellow post-it and hang it above your desk.
 As you stare at this little square of paper, its sheer absurdity hits you over the head.
 You realize that, ironically enough, you have friends who could rival Mother Theresa in their selflessness, and yet they're still single.

 You then recall a few other women you know who could technically be described as shallow or selfish or moody.
 Guess what?
 They've been married for years now.
 As you consider it all, you slowly recognize that there's a difference between wanting to improve yourself for the sake of being a better girlfriend — or a better person, for that matter — and wanting to improve yourself because you think it's the only way you will ever find love.

-You also see your primary contention with McMillan's article is that she assumes there are rational explanations for why women are still single — exact reasons they can pinpoint.
-Once they recognize their faults and fix whatever is hindering them—once they jump through that hoop, lose a little weight, become more outgoing, or holy, or whatever the case may be—then their future husbands will appear, and will notice them and be attracted to them because of who they are now, as opposed to who they used to be.
-How Much Should You Change For A Wedding?
+You also see your primary contention with McMillan's article as her assuming there are rational explanations for why women are still single — exact reasons they can pinpoint.
+Once they recognize their faults and fix whatever is hindering them, their future husbands will appear, and will notice them and be attracted to them because of who they are now, as opposed to who they used to be.

 Imperfect, insecure, selfish, and downright unpleasant people get married every day because the people who marry them love them anyway.
-And that is a gift.
-Love can't be earned.
-It simply is.
+And that's a gift.
+Love can't be earned; it simply is.